ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 });
 ```

 With all that, we have completed set up the player movements for both server and client.
-The following code is the final part of the server side code.
+The following code is the final part of the server side code:

 ```rust
 impl ServerState{